DIY Marketing for Your Brand & Business

 Surveys and polls provide insight and credible data ideal for press releases and for publishing to your blog.
 Conducting studies makes you more knowledgeable and capable of making educated decisions.
 Survey Monkey is perfect for surveys (what gave it away?) while Facebook is an effective way to run polls establishing what your customers need while creating the opportunity to speak directly to those needs.
 Use the collected data to put together a report of your findings and write valuable press releases and blogs.
 Select print and online publications best suited to your brand.
 Make contact, and send your releases with the objective of getting “earned” editorial.

 6. Vlogging Is Big.
-Click Record, Publish & Share Your Pearls
+Record & Share Your Pearls

-7. Offer Your Insight as a Guest Blogger for a Popular Industry Blog
+7. Offer Your Insights as a Guest Blogger

 Connect with bloggers who will benefit from what you have to say and the stories you have to tell about your brand and business.
 It is important to consider the readers and who you are targeting with the objective of generating leads, increasing enquiries, and boosting sales.
 Guest blogging for an industry blog where there is no conflict of interest offers the perfect platform to promote your brand and business with the opportunity to link back to your website.
 Links are an important element of SEO and guest blogs create credibility.
 With so many professional bloggers, guest blogging is a way to get online coverage on other blogs without having to pay for space.